 - Devil’s Hole State Park with the cave (free) site of the Devil’s Hole Massacre

 - Niagara Discovery Center and hiking trails

-While there are many more things to do in Niagara Falls NY for families, these are the attractions and experiences that stuck with us.
-There is a lot to do in Niagara Falls, NY, besides the falls.
+While there are many fun things to do in Niagara Falls, NY, for families, these are the experiences that my kids still remember.
+There is a lot to do besides the falls.